 We’re kind of boring.
 We eat Mediterranean once or twice a week, usually in the form of a mishmash of spreads, vegetables, and chickpeas wrapped up in all the pita you can possibly stuff in your belly.
 Hello, stretchy pants.

 One evening, I made the Roasted Chickpea Tabouleh Salad from our cookbook but added some fresh red pepper, roasted broccoli, and sweet potato.
 I love making old things new again.

 The other amazing thing about this recipe?
 You can pick up 90% of the ingredients at the farmers market.

 Grab a beautiful head of broccoli, a sweet potato or two, some fresh dill and garlic, and a bell pepper and you’re pretty much set.
-All that’s left is chickpeas, hummus, lemon, and spices.
+All that’s left are chickpeas, hummus, lemon, and spices.

 I love 30-minute meals that also happen to have extremely basic, approachable ingredients.

 The dressing, which has become a classic on the blog and in our home, is my go-to 4-ingredient Garlic Dill Sauce, which is inspired by Mediterranean and Middle Eastern flavors.

 It’s made with hummus*, garlic, lemon juice, and dill – ingredients you likely always have on hand, which makes it so easy to make up a batch and put it on everything throughout the week, from Chickpea Shawarma Dip to Mediterranean Baked Sweet Potatoes to this salad.

 I hope you all love this salad.
 It’s: